Annie S. Chen

 [PDF] [Website] [Code]

-We propose Robust Autonomous Modulation (ROAM), a framework for efficiently leveraging pre-trained behaviors to quickly adapt to changing situations at deployment time.
+We propose Robust Autonomous Modulation (ROAM), a framework for efficiently leveraging pre-trained behaviors to adapt at each timestep to changing situations at deployment time.

 [9] Calibrating Language Models with Adaptive Temperature Scaling